Pasture, Rangeland, Forage (PRF) Insurance in Missouri

 Coverage levels range from 70 to 90 percent.
 The coverage level establishes the rainfall deviation from the index when insurance pays an indemnity.
 The government subsidizes different coverage levels at different rates.
 The government will pay 51 percent of the total premium at the 90 percent coverage level, 55 percent for 80 and 85 percent coverage, and 59 percent for the 70 and 75 percent coverage levels.

-The productivity factor allows producers to customize their PRF insurance policy based on their specific situation.
-Producers will select a productivity factor between 60 and 150 percent and will adjust the county base value per acre accordingly.
+The productivity factor allows producers to customize their PRF insurance policy based on their specific situations.
+Producers may select a productivity factor between 60 and 150 percent and this will adjust the county base value per acre accordingly.
 This factor allows producers to adjust their forage value based on the specific productivity of their land.
 For example, if a farmer feels that a heavily fertilized hay crop needs more protection than the original county base level, then that farmer would select a productivity factor greater than 100 percent to increase the level of coverage.

 A farm’s grid identification is based on a point of reference selected by the producer.
 The point of reference must be within the boundaries of the acreage to be insured.
 RMA’s website provides a grid locator tool for identifying your land, establishing a point of reference and determining the grid identification (Figure 3).
 Multiple points of reference may be needed if acreage is noncontiguous or overlays into multiple grids, or if the intended use — haying or grazing — is different for part of the acreage.
 A producer may choose multiple points of reference within the insured acreage that are in different grids and have different base values and historical precipitation amounts.